 - Public open space within the site or at alternative locations within the village, provided in accordance with the Developer Contributions SPD, which shall be designed to reflect the need to provide SANGS to relieve pressure on the Birklands & Billhaugh SAC; - Appropriate design which addresses the sites important gateway location and manages the transition into the main built up area.
-In order to protect the setting of the Sherwood Forest Country Park, appropriate buffering in accordance with the landscape character of the area should be included within the northern part of the site; - Developer funded localised sewer capacity improvements as required; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required to reflect the medium archaeological potential of the site.
+In order to protect the setting of the Sherwood Forest Country Park, appropriate buffering in accordance with the landscape character of the area should be included within the northern part of the site; - Upsizing of sewerage to address localised capacity issues; and - Pre-determination archaeological evaluation and post-determination mitigation measures to reflect the medioum archaeological potential of the site.